gradvohl/YAPTT/introduction/firstExample/README.md

 ## The thread creation in the main function
 As we stated before, each process has a main thread.
 Therefore, let us consider the main function.
 In line 26, we created an array with ``NUM_THREADS`` positions.
 That array will handle the threads' ids, which we will use to join the threads after their processing.

-From line 30 to line 40 (depicted as follows), that loop will create five threads, one at each iteration.
-In line 33, we will use the function ``pthread_create`` to instantiate the threads.
-The function ``pthread_create`` receives four arguments:
+From line 33 to line 43 (depicted as follows), that loop will create five threads, one at each iteration.
+In line 36, we will use the primitive ``pthread_create`` to instantiate the threads.
+The primitive ``pthread_create`` receives four arguments:
 - The address of a variable to handle the created thread id.
 - The address of a structure with attributes for thread creation (we will use ``NULL`` to use the default attributes).
 - The name of the function that embeds the thread.